 The appellate rule of procedure governing the preparation of the record on appeal, Rule 9.200, does allow parties to stipulate to or reconstruct what happened at a hearing or trial when no court reporter was present, but it can be an involved, complicated process that is time consuming and often ineffective.
 The appealing party must prepare a proposed record of the proceedings, and submit it to the opposing party for their agreement.
 Of course that agreement is often quite difficult to come by.
 When the opposing party doesn’t agree, they are required to set forth their particular objections and/or proposed amendments.
 Then the trial court must make the final decision as to what should be included and what should be omitted, often many weeks or months after the proceeding took place when memories are dimmed.
 This is a very, very poor substitute for a court reporter’s official transcript.
 The appellate court is not even obligated to accept it as a record substitute.

-The Law Office Of Jeanne L. Coleman practices family law, collaborative family law, dependency law, and social security disability law.
+The Law Office Of Jeanne L. Coleman practices family law, including collaborative family law.
 Our highly experienced law firm can provide you with insightful legal advice based on more than twenty five years of practicing in the Tampa Bay legal community.
 Call today for a consultation.
 And be sure to always have a court reporter at your hearings.